About me

 I am a Schmidt Science postdoctoral fellow in neuroscience.
 I am broadly interested in the multiple ways we learn - combining observations and guesses, as specific rules or general concepts, motivated by reward or internal goals.
 This learning is ultimately enabled and implemented via circuits in our brain - how does the architecture and activity of relevant brain regions allow us to exploit the structure of “the world as it is”, while remaining enormously flexible, allowing us to learn to use new tools and concepts that human creativity continually produces?

-I am interested in forms of error-driven learning (e.g. sensory- and reward-prediction errors) that rely on two critical features:
+How do we adapt quickly and flexibly in complex environments, leveraging prior knowledge?
+I investigate error-driven learning (e.g. sensory- and reward-prediction errors) that rely on three critical features:

-I also study how related neural dynamics support the rapid and flexible updating of internal representations on slow (hours) and fast (sub-second) timescales.
+I link computational descriptions of learning to mechanistic and algorithmic accounts of how related neural dynamics support the rapid and flexible updating of internal representations on slow (hours) and fast (seconds) timescales.

 I obtained my PhD with Prof Angus Silver at University College London, funded by a Wellcome Trust PhD studentship.
 I examined neural activity in the cerebellar input layer, with a focus on inhibitory Golgi cells and the multiple roles of electrical coupling.
 I focussed on two main questions: